What can organizations do to help employees reach their full potential and achieve a maximum level of pride? Start an employee volunteer program.

 It is not often that an employee’s interests and passions outside of work can be brought into their professional lives.
 With an employee volunteer program, employees are encouraged on behalf of their workplace to take action, seek meaningful opportunities, volunteer over time, and make a difference.

-The sense of accomplishment and personal development that comes from volunteering boosts employee morale.
+The sense of accomplishment and personal development that comes from volunteering boosts employee morale by 70%.
 And, higher morale reduces employees’ likelihood of searching for another job by 59%.

 Now that you know how an employee volunteer program improves retention, let’s dive into how you can implement a program of your own: